orf/pyvector/README.md

 ## What is this?

-This library integrates Vector with Python (without using an external process), and provides a custom `python` source that allows you to send in-memory data to Vector.
+This library integrates Vector with Python (without using an external process), and provides a custom `python` source that allows you to send in-memory data to Vector with minimal copying.
 You can use any [of the many available sinks](https://vector.dev/docs/reference/configuration/sinks/) to send this data anywhere, with Vector handling all the complexities around batching, buffering to disk or memory, retries, rate-limiting, partitioning, authentication, backpressure and more.

 The code below sends 1 million events to a SQS queue, a S3 bucket and an Elasticsearch cluster: